 As Prime Minister during WWII, Winston Churchill led the country to victory against Adolf Hitler and his forces.
 He was part of a minority that disagreed with the government’s original policy of appeasement towards Hitler, voicing concern about the militarisation of the German army and demanding action be taken.
 In 1940 he became Prime Minister, his speeches kept morale around the country high in the face of invasion.
 He led Britain through the Blitz and the Battle of Britain, meeting with soldiers and factory workers and visiting towns that had been damaged by bombs.
 In 1945, Nazi Germany was defeated, and Churchill’s legacy still stands as Britain’s greatest wartime leader.

 Known as The People’s Princess, Diana married the heir to the British throne, Prince Charles, in 1981.
 In many ways Diana encompassed the burgeoning age of celebrity, as she lived and died at the scrutiny of an increasingly intrusive media presence.
 Loved by the public for her down-to-earth attitude and the sense of accessibility she brought to the royal family, Diana was involved with dozens of charities.
 She was famous for her work in publicising the plight of people with AIDS, and championing the cause to end the use of landmines.
 The breakup of her marriage to Prince Charles in 1996 was highly publicised in the media.
 Diana died in a car crash whilst being chased by paparazzi at the age of 36.
 She is survived by her two sons, William and Harry.

 If you’re interested in learning more about English culture and history, you can study in the country’s capital, London, with TLG.
-See if any of TLG’s courses based at our London campus suit you.
+See if any of TLG’s courses based at our London school suit you.